Nicholas Ray: Personal life

 On April 11, 1978, Ray underwent additional surgery, at Memorial Sloan-Kettering Cancer Center, involving therapeutic implantation of radioactive particles.
-Then, on May 26, he had surgery again, to remove a tumour on his brain.
+Then, on May 26, he had surgery again, to remove a tumor on his brain.
 He was frail and coughed painfully and he had lost his hair; yet he was still active, and was hired to teach another summer workshop at NYU.
 He was then invited by László Benedek — once Ray's contemporary, as a Hollywood director, now chair of the NYU graduate film program — to teach in the autumn.
 He assigned Ray a teaching assistant, soon to become a friend, Jim Jarmusch.

 With the imminent prospect of his death, Ray had spoken with his son Tim about making a documentary about a father-son relationship.
 Though that project remained unpursued, Tim Ray, experienced in cinematography, joined the crew that assembled to make Lightning Over Water, a collaboration of Ray and Wenders, though credited collectively to all the participants.
 With no appetite, and increasingly unable to swallow, Ray was wasting away, and had to be admitted to hospital for intravenous feeding, restoring some weight and buying some time.
 Ray was visited by friends including Kazan, Connie Bessie, Alan Lomax and his first wife, Jean, as well as students from Harpur College, and his more recent students.